danielv089/danielv089/README.md

 - [**From API to Database: Dockerized Airflow ETL Pipeline for Weather Data**](https://github.com/danielv089/airflow-weather-data-pipeline)

-  ETL pipeline implemented in Apache Airflow that exctracts data from OpenWeatherMap API, then process it in Python, and store it in a PostgreSQL database for analytics and reporting.
+  ETL pipeline implemented in Apache Airflow that extracts data from OpenWeatherMap API, then process it in Python, and store it in a PostgreSQL database for analytics and reporting.
   The setup deployed in a multi-container Docker environment.

 - [**Python ETL Project: Scraping, Transforming, and Loading Book Data**](https://github.com/danielv089/bookstore-etl-pipeline-project)